fenimore/ghess/README.md

 1. More tests.
 4. Export `Board` fields.
 6. Change `Board` to `Game`, as that makes more sense...
-2. Benchmarks for Search and Validation?
+2. Benchmarks for Search and Validation.
 3. Convert `ParseStand()` to PGN move.

 ### TODO Basic rules